< Back

 *Nymphs Bathing.
 Canvas (transferred from panel), 78 x 124.

-John the Baptist kneels on the right with his lamb and reed cross; the two female martyr-saints with palm branches are Catherine of Alexandria and Barbara; and the bearded monk holding the triple cross is probably St Peter Celestine (Pope Celestine V).
-This fine, well-preserved picture may date from around1520.
+John the Baptist kneels on the right with his lamb and reed cross.
+The two female martyr saints are usually called Catherine of Alexandria and Barbara, but have no obvious attributes other than their palm branches.
+The bearded monk holding the papal cross with three horizontal bars is probably St Peter Celestine (Pope Celestine V).
+This fine, well-preserved picture may date from around 1520.
 It is probably the ‘piece of Nativity, wherein are five figures of olde Palma’ recorded in 1638 in the Duke of Hamilton’s collection, and is certainly included (also correctly attributed to Palma) in the 1659 inventory of Archduke Leopold Wilhelm’s collection.

 *‘Portrait of Violante’.
 Wood, 65 x 51.